Business

 Think about it: as a fresh-faced barber going through training, as a youngster who dreamed of being a barber, as a professional working for a shop that didn’t bring you joy, what was it that you turned your mind to during the tough times?

 Whether you’re running one now or are hoping to run one soon, it probably seems pretty dreamy, right?
-That being said, no matter how successful and dreamy your business is, there’s a harsh reality that’s always bound to kick on—somewhere, somehow, you’re wasting money.
+That being said, no matter how successful and dreamy your business is, there’s a harsh reality that’s always there – somewhere, somehow, you’re wasting money.

-That’s not to say that you personally are making poor decisions, just that every business owner out there should take the time to think critically and crucially about their expenses.
-How can I better allocate my resources?
-Do I really need XYZ in my salon?
-And, of course, the age-old and vitally-important questions—what expenses am I wasting in my barbershop?
+That’s not to say that you personally are making poor decisions or have a bad business plan, just that every business owner out there should take the time to think critically and crucially about their expenses – especially the age-old and vitally important question, "what expenses am I wasting in my barbershop?"

 We’re, of course, referring to your back bar.
 Think about everything you typically use within a day on a normal set of clients—does everything on your back bar fit into that routine?